umidg/umidg/README.md

 - 🔭 I’m currently working on the Vscode extension 💪

-- 🌱 I’m currently learning Typescript and CI/CD pipelines.
+- 🌱 I’m currently learning Artificial Intelligence and Machine Learning.

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to AI/ML, MERN stack, CI/CD, Typescript, Python, AWS and related technologies.

 - ⚡ Fun fact: I love what I do.